-Since 1985 there have been annual auctions whereby the members bring forward their most experimental, innovative and unique wines that are made especially for the annual auctions.
-Part of the proceeds of the auction goes to programmes whereby young and promising winemakers and viticulturists get the opportunity to learn from the best in South Africa and to developing accredited training programmes for cellar workers.
+Since 1985 there have been annual auctions whereby the members bring forward their most experimental, innovative, and unique wines that are made especially for the annual auctions.
+Part of the proceeds goes to programs whereby young and promising winemakers and viticulturists get the opportunity to learn from the best in South Africa and to developing accredited training programs for cellar workers.

 About the lunch and wine tasting at Kasteel Groot Engelenburg

 In 2005 Johan and Carin Agricola became owners of Groot Engelenburg.
-There is a clear link with South Africa as theylived there quite some time where Johan worked as general manager of hotels in Somerset-West and Plettenberg as well as general manager of a restaurant in Cape Town.
-Maurice Kersten is the chef de cuisine since then and he was has been trained by Robert Kranenborg at The Amstel Hotel and by Pascal Jalhai at Restaurant Vermeer.
-Arjen Pleij en Jurgen Luppes, the sommeliers, have built a really impressive collection of South African wines in the cellar as well as a huge single malt whisky collection in the lounge.
+There is a clear link with South Africa as they lived there quite some time where Johan worked as general manager of hotels in Somerset-West and Plettenberg as well as general manager of a restaurant in Cape Town.
+Maurice Kersten is the chef de cuisine since then, and he was has been trained by Robert Kranenborg at The Amstel Hotel and by Pascal Jalhai at Restaurant Vermeer.
+Arjen Pleij en Jurgen Luppes, the sommeliers, have built an impressive collection of South African wines in the cellar as well as a vast single malt whisky collection in the lounge.
 Gault Millau awarded the restaurant with 14 out of 20 points and the hotel as 2016 Hotel of the Year.

-We were welcomed with a glass of Newton Johnson Résonance 2015 (a Sauvignon Blanc / Semillon blend) as aperitif, before being seated for the lunch in the conservatory.
-The 4 course lunch would be paired in such a way that overall we would be having 2 “regular” wines from each of the CWG members.
+We were welcomed with a glass of Newton Johnson Résonance 2015 (a Sauvignon Blanc / Semillon blend) as an aperitif, before being seated for the lunch in the conservatory.
+The 4-course lunch would be paired in such a way that overall we would be having 2 “regular” wines from each of the CWG members.